 Course offerings for the current and upcoming semester are available here.

-Students should be mindful when registering for courses and make sure that they meet all the prerequisite requirements before registering for a class.
+Be mindful when registering for courses and make sure that you meet all the prerequisite requirements before registering for a class.
 Course prerequisites are available here.
-For students needing help using the course search system, there is an online help page here.
+If you need help using the course search system, there is an online help page here.

-The steps below help guide students who are having trouble determining what courses to register for in an upcoming term.
-Students should set aside an hour or more for course registration to give themselves ample opportunity to understand the options and make informed decisions.
+The steps below help guide you in determining what courses to register for in an upcoming term.
+You should set aside an hour or more for course registration to give yourself ample opportunity to understand the options and make informed decisions.

 Download and print the following tools.
 (It’s very helpful to either print them out to take notes or open each item in a different browser tab.
 To open a new tab in Internet Explorer or Firefox on a PC, press the “Ctrl” and the “T” keys simultaneously.
 For Safari or Firefox on the Mac, press the Command key [looks like a clover] and the “T” key simultaneously.)